emzilia/todop/README.md

 # todop
 Very small cli todo application written in Python.
+Requires Python.

 Place in ~/.local/bin so it can be executed within the terminal.
 When run, a file is created at /var/tmp/todop which is used to save the contents of the todo list.